shackcrack007/hybrid-attacks-course-template/README.md

 3. Open Powershell **as administrator** and run the script:
     * modify ***CHANGEME*** to your chosen password from the deployment ("AD CREDS")
     * modify ***YOURDOMAIN*** to your Entra tenant domain
-    * if you see a pop up suggesting you to restart, WAIT until all scripts finish execution, the script should restart the VM by itself
+    * if you see a pop up suggesting you to restart, WAIT until all scripts finish executio
+    * the script should restart the VM when it finishes

     ```powershell
     Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope Process -Force